-You will probably have seen the recent case of the man in West Yorkshire who was fined almost £1,000 and given five penalty points on his driving licence for hogging the middle lane.
+You may remember the case of the man in West Yorkshire who was fined almost £1,000 and given five penalty points on his driving licence for hogging the middle lane.

-Whether you think that was appropriate or not, the new penalties are here to stay: drive in an inconsiderate fashion and you’ll face an on-the-spot fine of £100 and three points.
+Whether you think that was appropriate or not, those penalties are here to stay: drive in an inconsiderate fashion and you’ll face an on-the-spot fine of £100 and three points.

 First-time offenders can opt to go on a driving course in lieu of the fine and penalty points and you can, of course, still challenge the decision to prosecute in the courts.

-Want to gen up on the law?
-Read our guide to the new motoring rules and regulations that you need to know about.
+Our guide to the new motoring rules and regulations you need to know about

 How to avoid committing a driving offence

-The new legislation, which brings the penalties for careless and inconsiderate driving in line with similar non-motoring fixed-penalty offences, encompasses a range of offences, so here’s our guide to avoiding a fine for being an discourteous driver!
+The legislation that brought in penalties for careless and inconsiderate driving in line with similar non-motoring fixed-penalty offences encompasses a range of offences, so here’s our guide to avoiding a fine for being an discourteous driver!

 Stay in the appropriate lane